ddukhan/tailscale-test/Subnet_Router/Readme.md

 > even the management UI programmatically, I wonder if I can push an app, right from my laptop to my k8s
 > cluster.
 Will try that next.

-## 🤝 Contributing

-- Have improvements or want to report issues?
-Feel free to **open a PR or issue**.
-- Have suggestions  or want to suggest coolness?
-Feel free to **DM**.
-- I'm dying to try an MCP deployment with a **Tailscale Idp** (next).

 🔗 **Happy automating ** 🚀# tailscale-test
-My tailscale network build with other stuff